 If one of you has a tendency to dominate or bully the other, or there have been other forms of domestic abuse between you or involving your children, it's probably not a good idea for you to try and sort things out between yourselves.
-It could put you in danger or lead you to agree to things that you might regret later.
+It could put you in danger or lead you to agree to things that put you at a real disadvantage or that you regret later.

 It's better to start by getting some advice from a family mediator or family law solicitor.
 For more information on doing this see More help and advice.
 You might be able to get legal aid to pay for a mediator or a solicitor, depending on your situation.
-For more on this go to How to get legal aid for a family law problem.
+For more on this go to How to get legal aid for a family law issue.